callendera/MilestoneProject3/README.md

 * Add Recipes
 * Edit/Update Recipes
 * Delete recipes

+The UX of the app was designed in a way to provide easy access and simplicity.
+While keeping in mind the older generations within my family, I wanted to develop an app that made it easy and simple for those generation to access on any device.

 The app is fully functional on all screen sizes with extensive testing for each feature.